 - Wrap each of the pieces individually and put them away in a moving box.

 - Label it as “Chandelier parts”.

-- Wrap any wires and cords coming out of the chandelier.
+- Wrap any wires or cords coming out of the chandelier.

-- Place the chandelier in the reinforced box with protective wrapping material around all of the entire light unit.
+- Place the chandelier in a reinforced box with protective wrapping material around the entire light unit.
 Again, mark the box.

 - Be careful not to put anything heavy on the chandelier box.